 Products: Neoprene Mechanical Ties

 Helical Wall Ties

-Use: Helical wall ties are ideal for anchoring building façades, structural members and stabilising multiple width brick walls.
+Use: Helical wall ties are ideal for anchoring building façades, structural members as well as stabilising multiple width brick walls.
 They can be used in many different types of building materials to tie the wall leafs together.
-They are installed by drilling a pilot hole into the outer and inner substrate.
+You install them by drilling a pilot hole into the outer and inner substrate.
 Using the special SDS adaptor on a hammer mode only setting, you then drive the tie into the substrates.
-The fins of the helical tie undercut the masonry to provide an expansion-free anchorage that will withstand tension and compression loads.
+The fins of the helical tie undercut the masonry to provide an expansion-free anchorage.
+These can then withstand tension and compression loads.

 Resin Wall Ties

 Use: Resin wall ties are pushed into pilot holes that have been pre-filled with resin.
 More resin is then pumped through the tie and fills around the end in the inner substrate wall.
 The resin then sets bonding it with the substrates.

 When to use: Resin Wall Ties can be used in almost all building materials.
 These include brick, block, timber frames and even mortar.
 They are ideally suited for use when the quality of the inner and outer leaf substrates are in doubt.